ryanh2o3/treblesurf-backend/API_ERROR_HANDLING.md

 - **Automatic cleanup**: S3 images are automatically deleted when validation fails
 - **User guidance**: Clear instructions on what types of images are acceptable
 - **Retry option**: Allow users to upload a different image immediately
+- **Consistent handling**: Both S3 and embedded images use the same validation logic and error messages

 ### 2. Authentication Issues